Record wildfire burns amid drought on Hawaii’s Big Island

 The fire chief said nearby communities could be inundated with smoke and that anyone with health or breathing problems should find somewhere else to stay.

-“Right now homes are not in danger,” Johnasen said Monday.
-“That doesn’t mean they couldn’t be in danger later this evening, or early tomorrow morning or even later this week, so be on high alert.”
+On Monday, Johnasen said homes weren’t in danger, but “that doesn’t mean they couldn’t be in danger later this evening, or early tomorrow morning or even later this week.”

-In California, where several wildfires were burning, containment on Monday reached 35% for the largest, the Dixie Fire, which covered about 388 square miles (1,005 square kilometers) in mountains where 45 homes and other buildings have been destroyed.
+Containment on Monday reached 35% for California’s largest, the Dixie Fire, which covered about 388 square miles (1,005 square kilometers) in mountains where 45 homes and other buildings have been destroyed.

-Evacuation orders and warnings were lifted over the weekend for several areas in the northern part of the state.
-But gusty winds were expected to push flames through extremely dry fuels on remote hillsides.
+Evacuation orders and warnings were lifted over the weekend for several areas in Northern California.
+But gusty winds were expected to push flames through dry fuels on remote hillsides.

 Over the weekend, a lightning-sparked wildfire threatened remote homes along the Trinity River in California’s Shasta-Trinity National Forest.
 The 5-square-mile (13-square-mile) McFarland Fire was 5% contained Monday.